 Patty opened Cranberries Cafe in 1994 as a hometown deli that offered soups, salads and sandwiches.
 A fire struck the building in the summer of 1998 causing thousands of dollars of damage.
 After months of repair, the cafe reopened its doors, revealing the original tin ceilings of yesteryear.

 If you're wondering where to eat, why not give us a try?
+We even offer catering!
 We look forward to your visit!

 Trying to figure out where to eat for dinner tonight?
 We invite you to stop by our local cafe.
 We offer: